mozilla/data-docs/src/cookbooks/operational/protosaur.md

 The current procedure for creating a new protosaur dashboard is as follows:

 - Find a GCP project to use for the GCS bucket.
 This could be a team project (if you have one already) or a [GCP prototype project](../gcp-projects.md).
-Using a prototype project is preferred, especially for larger efforts with multiple components in addition to a front-end dashboard.
+Using a prototype project is preferred for larger efforts with multiple components in addition to a front-end dashboard.
 - Create a GCS bucket in said project.
 - Upload content into the bucket (e.g. via [`gsutil`](https://cloud.google.com/storage/docs/gsutil)).
 - Add the project to Protosaur's configuration, which currently lives in the [protodash repository](https://github.com/mozilla/protodash) on GitHub.
 For up to date instructions on how to do this, [see the project's README](https://github.com/mozilla/protodash/blob/master/README.md).